0:00 / 0:00

 Episode Information

 How did she get on with her trip away and what happened on her trip.
 Kitty also explains what Parkinsons is for those who are not aware of the disability.
+Kitty Fitton is on a mission to prove that disability and illness doesn’t mean the end of life as we know it.
+She writes about hating exercise, coping with blended families, Parkinson’s, and trying to reach the bottom of the laundry basket.

 Published: 27/10/2024 12:00:00 p.m.